usnistgov/optbayesexpt/README.md

 In the "looking at the data" role, the OBED routines use a user-supplied model function and Bayesian inference to extract and update information about model parameters as new measurement data arrives.
 Then, in the decision making role, the OBED routines use the updated parameter knowledge to select settings that have the best chance of refining the parameters.

 The most important role is the responsibility of the user, however.
 As delivered, the BayesOptExpt is ignorant of the world, and it's the user's responsibility to describe the world (OK, just the experiment really.) in terms of a model, reasonable parameters, and reasonable experimental settings.
-As with any computer program, "the garbage in, garbage out" rule applies.
+As with most computer programs, "the garbage in, garbage out" rule applies.

 ## What's included?